Jadedvi104/jadedvi104/README.md

 <li> 👀 I’m a Blockchain & Full-Stack Developers
 <li> 🌱 I’m currently using Solidity, React and NextJS
 <li> 💞️ I’m looking to collaborate on Blockchaing Development
-<li> 📫 How to reach me email: Jadedvi104@gmail.com
  </ul>
 </p>